aspose-cells/Aspose.Cells-Doc-md/english/java/release-notes/release-notes-2023/aspose-cells-for-java-23-9-release-notes/_index.md

 ### **Adds FormulaParseOptions.CustomFunctionDefinition property**

 Supports to parse formula with user's custom definition for custom functions.

-### **Adds AbstractCalculationEngine.IsParamArrayModeRequired property**

-Denotes whether there are some parameters that need to be calculated as array for some custom functions.

-### **Adds CalculationData.GetParamValueInArrayMode(int index, int maxRowCount, int maxColumnCount) method**

-Gets the calculated result of specified parameter after calculating it as array.

 ### **Adds overloaded Worksheet.CalculateFormula(...) method**